 No, however in terms of project administration, we usually recommend a quantity surveyor to handle monthly payments and all the other administration aspects, thus acting as a “principal agent”.
 We visit most of our closer sites every two weeks to monitor quality and resolve any design issues that may crop up, in fact a lot of good ideas often arise from these meetings.
 The frequency of site meetings depends on the speed at which the work is proceeding and the proficiency of the contractor.
 If the site is located far away from Johannesburg or Cape Town, we attend site meetings once a month.
 We charge an hourly rate for this, as set out in our fee structure.

 11. What is the difference between a contractor and a project manager?

-A contractor enters into a contract with you to build the building for an agreed fee, usually entering into the industry’s standard contract, the so-called JBCC contract.
-A project manager can operate as either your representative (“ principal agent”) or takes the place of the building contractor, enabling you to build as a owner builder while he acts as your agent and appoint and supervise subcontractors and order materials, etc. There are also project managers who act as principal agents, overseeing the work done by the contractor: These are usually employed on bigger contracts.
+A contractor enters into a contract with you to build the property for an agreed fee, usually entering into the JBBC contract, which is the industry’s standard contract.
+A project manager can operate as either your representative (principal agent) or building contractor, enabling you to build.
+He can also act as your agent by appointing and supervising subcontractors, and ordering materials.
+There are also project managers who act as principal agents, overseeing the work done by the contractor, they are usually employed on bigger contracts.

 12. Do you do interior design?

-13. We heard about your interior retail shop?
+13. Tell us about the interior retail shop?

-Yes, we have an association with M Square Lifestyle Necessities in Illovo Square, who supplies furniture and interior accessories.
-Most of the products are unique to South Africa, as they directly import small quantities of the more exclusive furniture and accessories from around the world, most of which are not stocked by any other store on the African continent.
+We have an association with M Square Lifestyle Necessities in Illovo Square, the shop supplies furniture and interior accessories.
+Most of the products are unique to South Africa, as the store directly imports small quantities of exclusive furniture and accessories from around the world.